 Data is the new oil.
 All of us agree that big data is, well, a big business.
 Worldwide, businesses are struggling to deal with the mountains of data they have at their fingertips and derive actionable insights from that data.
 Businesses have come to realise that more than just gathering data, it is important to know what to do with that data.

-To make use of this data and optimize the business outcomes and to leverage it to meet the business goals, it requires specialized skills and expertise.
+To make use of this data and optimise the business outcomes and to leverage it to meet the business goals, it requires specialised skills and expertise.
 Businesses do understand that they need data professionals and they are increasingly looking for data scientists to help them make sense of this data.
 However, there is a huge mismatch between the demand and supply.

 According to Gartner, in the USA alone, there would be a shortage of 100,000 data scientists by 2020

 How can this gap be quickly filled?
 I feel that the role of data scientist has a lot of similarities with the role of business analyst.
 Let us see if and how business analyst can climb up the ladder and be in demand as data scientists –

 A company relies on its business analysts to gain business insights by interpreting and analysing data and predicting trends-related aspects which help in making critical business decisions.
 Business analysts also focus on end-to-end automation to eliminate manual intervention and optimizing business process flows which can increase the productivity and turnaround time for an efficient and successful end result.
 They also recommend systems changes needed to optimise an organisation’s overall execution.

 Data scientists, on the other hand, specialize and purely rely on data which is further broken down to simpler facts and figures by using tools such as statistical calculations, big data technology, and subject matter expertise.
 They use data comparison algorithms and methodologies to identify and determine potential competitors or resolve day-to-day business issues.